IBM/ibm-licensing-operator/README.md

 **IBM License Service** is a tool that collects information about license usage of IBM products on a cluster where it is deployed, including IBM Cloud Paks, and stand-alone containerized IBM software.
 Using an API call, you can retrieve the license usage of your products and generate an audit snapshot.
-**IBM License Service** ,as a part of IBM Cloud Platform Common Services, is integrated in IBM Cloud Paks.
+**IBM License Service**, as a part of IBM Cloud Platform Common Services, is integrated in IBM Cloud Paks.
 The Operator can also install the service with Operator Lifecycle Manager separately for stand-alone containerized IBM software.

 ## Operator versions and supported platforms